matrix-org/matrix-spec-proposals/specification/modules/search.rst

 ``room_events``
 ~~~~~~~~~~~~~~~

-This category covers all events in rooms that the user had joined.
+This category covers all events in rooms that the user has joined.
 The search
 is performed on certain keys of certain event types.

 The supported keys to search over are: